 Why Make Instant Pot Alfredo?

-- Creamy without cream: Skinny alfredo is just as deliciously creamy and parmesan cheesy as any traditional alfredo dish.
+- Creamy without cream: Our healthy alfredo sauce is just as deliciously creamy and parmesan cheesy as any traditional alfredo dish.

 - No fuss: The Instant Pot makes the process as hands off and convenient as it gets!